Hotel rating: United Kingdom

+United States

+There is no government-regulated hotel rating standard in the United States.

+Forbes Travel Guide rates properties with five or four stars, or as "recommended", which is similar to three stars.
+Lower-quality establishments are omitted.
+Its predecessor, Mobil Travel Guides used a one-to-five-star system.
+Forbes says it uses independent inspectors to rate properties on over 900 attributes covering amenities, "cleanliness, efficiency, staff knowledge, gracious service, sense of luxury, guest comfort", and "wellness and sustainability".
+The details are confidential, but have been leaked.
+The system requires hotels to meet 90% of standards to be awarded five stars, 82% for four stars, and 72% for recommended, with lower thresholds for maintaining stars and a one-year warning period.

+The American Automobile Association (AAA) uses a one-to-five diamond scale.
+It has 27 criteria covering bedrooms, bathrooms, booking, checkin and checkout, and room service.
+It also assigns property types and subtypes, such as cottage, motel, large-scale hotel, and casino; and rates accessibility for people who have impaired hearing, vision, dexterity, or mobility.

+Hotels.com assigns its own ratings based on a one-to-five-star scale, allowing half-stars.
+The site aggregates customer ratings on a ten-point scale.

+Google Maps shows two ratings on a one-to-five-star scale: a rating based solely on aggregation of star ratings from customers reflecting how much they liked the establishment, and a hotel class based on amenities.
+The hotel class is based on a composite of data from "third-party partners, direct research, feedback from hoteliers, and machine learning inference that examines and evaluates hotel attributes, such as price, location, room size, and amenities".

+Seven stars

-Some hotels have been advertised as seven star hotels.
-The Burj Al Arab hotel in Dubai was opened in 1998 with a butler for every room – this has been the first hotel being widely described as a "seven-star" property, but the hotel says the label originates from an unnamed British journalist on a press trip and that they neither encourage its use nor do they use it in their advertising.
-Similarly the Emirates Palace Hotel in Abu Dhabi (open since 2005) is sometimes described as seven star as well, but the hotel uses only a five star rating.
+Some hotels have been advertised as seven-star hotels.
+The Burj Al Arab hotel in Dubai, opened in 1998 with a butler for every room, was the first hotel widely described as a "seven-star" property.
+The hotel says the label originates from an unnamed British journalist on a press visit and that they neither encourage the term's use nor do they use it in their advertising.
+Similarly the Emirates Palace Hotel in Abu Dhabi (open since 2005) is sometimes described as seven star, but the hotel uses only a five-star rating.

-The Galleria in Milan, Italy was opened in 2007 and it claims to have a seven star certificate from SGS Italy2008.
-However the SGS Italy (not the official tourism agency) only has five stars in the general hotel stars categorization, with the full title of the certificate being left unknown, just as the renewal process is unknown.
-Overall, as no traditional organization or formal body awards or recognizes any rating over five-star deluxe, such claims are predominantly used for advertising purposes.
+The Galleria in Milan, Italy was opened in 2007 and claims to have a seven-star certificate from SGS Italy2008.
+However, the SGS Italy (not the official tourism agency) only has five stars in the general hotel stars categorization, with the full title of the certificate being left unknown, just as the renewal process is unknown.
+Overall, as no traditional organization or formal body awards or recognizes any rating over five-star deluxe; such claims are predominantly used for advertising purposes.